reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 @Mock
 private LibraryClient libraryClient;
 ````
-Next, we will mock the client methods and return a static object.
+Now, we will mock the client methods and return a static object.
 Further we will use `retrofit-mock` to wrap the response into a `Call` object using `Calls.response`.
 Code snippet is as shown below:
 ````java
         String booksResponse = getBooksResponse("/response/getAllBooks.json");